 With this recipe, I strive to make the base so much more.
 It’ll be a delicious part of the pizza with well-fermented bread, leavened using a sourdough starter.

-The dough hydration is sitting comfortably at 65%, with a good amount of salt to bring out the taste of the flour.
+The dough hydration sits comfortably at 65%, with a good amount of salt to bring out the taste of the flour.
 A good splash of olive oil is added for both flavor and texture but also helps make the pizza more crispy.

 The inoculation of the starter is at 20%, which is perfect for a room-temperature fermentation at about 21°C/70°F. If your room is vastly warmer, you can lower the inoculation.